Singh-Govind/learning-docker/README.md

     |
     ├── index.html             # Static HTML file served by NGINX
-    ├── index.js               # Main entry point for the Express application ├── package.json           # Node.js dependencies and scripts
+    ├── index.js               # Main entry point for the Express application ├── rabbit-mq.js           # RabbitMQ setup for the Express server, acts as a message sender, runs in a Docker container ├── worker.js              # Message receiver, runs on a different machine or environment to process tasks received from the queue
+    ├── package.json           # Node.js dependencies and scripts
     ├── package-lock.json      # Locked versions of dependencies
     |